casper-network/docs/source/docs/casper/dapp-dev-guide/dictionaries.md

 ## Creating Dictionaries

-Dictionaries are ideal for storing larger volumes of data that `NamedKeys` would be less suitable for.
+Dictionaries are ideal for storing larger volumes of data for which `NamedKeys` would be less suitable.

 Creating a new dictionary is fairly simple and done within the context of a `Deploy` sent to a Casper network.
 The associated code is included within the [`casper_contract`](https://docs.rs/casper-contract/latest/casper_contract/) crate.
 Creating a dictionary also stores the associated seed URef within the named keys of the current context.

 :::note

-Developers should consider context when creating dictionaries.
-While you can create a dictionary in the context of an Account and then pass associated access rights to a Contract, it can create potential security issues.
-If the Contract is intended for third-party use, the initiating Account that has access rights to the dictionary may be viewed as undesirable.
-You may send an additional `Deploy` removing those access rights, but it is better to simply create the dictionary within the context of the Contract.
+Developers should always consider context when creating dictionaries.
+We recommend creating a dictionary within the context of a Contract.

+While you can create a dictionary in the context of an Account and then pass associated access rights to a Contract, this approach can create potential security issues.
+If a third party uses the Contract, the initiating Account with access rights to the dictionary may be undesirable.
+To rectify this, you may send an additional `Deploy` removing those access rights, but it is better to create the dictionary within the context of the Contract.

 :::